 Although the majority of children in the United States are born without medical complications, sometimes the birthing process results in birth injuries such as Erb’s palsy.
 Birth injuries can mean a lifetime of expenses for a child’s healthcare services, caregivers, special therapies, medication and more, along with the emotional suffering of the child and parents.

-Prompt action is required because there is a statute of limitations on the amount of time that can pass between when your child was injured and when you can file a legal claim.
+Prompt action is required because there is a statute of limitations on the a mount of time that can pass between when your child was injured and when you can file a legal claim under Connecticut birth injury law.
 In the state of Connecticut, any lawsuit arising from medical malpractice must be filed within two years of the date when the injury was discovered (or reasonably should have been discovered) with a maximum of three years from the date of the medical mistake that caused the injury.

 While the Connecticut statute of limitations states that a medical malpractice lawsuit must be filed within two years, that time period usually does not begin to run until the moment when the person filing the lawsuit suit knew (or could reasonably have known) that the child suffered harm and the nature of that harm.
 This is known as the discovery of harm rule.